kurtosis-tech/dynamodb-package/README.md

 # main.star of your dynamodb + Service package
 def run(plan, args):
     plan.print("Spinning up the dynamodb Package")
-    # this will spin up etcd and return the output of the dynamodb package
+    # this will spin up dynamodb and return the output of the dynamodb package
     dynamodb_run_output = main_dynamodb_module.run(plan, args)
 ```